IgnisDa/ryot/docs/content/migration.md

 4. Stop the running server and create a backup of your database.

-5. Once the migrations from the above step are done, stop the server.

-6. Connect to the database and run these SQL queries:
+5. Connect to the database and run these SQL queries:
    ```sql
    DELETE FROM seaql_migrations;